jonasschmedtmann/advanced-css-course/README.md

-# Course Material and FAQ for my Advanced CSS and Sass Course
+# Course Material and FAQ for my Advanced CSS Course

 This repo contains starter files and the finished project files for all the projects contained in the course.

 Plus, I made all the course slides available for download, to make it easier to follow along the conceptual videos.

+Please read the following Frequently Asked Questions (FAQ) carefully before starting the course.

 ## FAQ